• Treatments

 Tell Your Rheumatology Provider

-Cyclosporine interacts with many medicines; keep your rheumatology provider updated on all the medications you are taking.
+Cyclosporine interacts with many medicines; keep your rheumatology provider updated on all medications you are taking.
 Let your rheumatology provider know if you have high blood pressure, kidney problems, or cancer, as cyclosporine can complicate these conditions.

 Talk with your rheumatology provider before receiving any vaccines or undergoing any surgeries while on cyclosporine.
 You should discuss updating vaccines prior to starting cyclosporine.
 If you are pregnant or are considering having a child, discuss this with your doctor before beginning the medication.
 Cyclosporine can cause serious birth defects and should not be taken while pregnant or attempting to become pregnant or while breastfeeding.
 Contact your rheumatology provider if you have signs of an infection such as fever or chills, or if you are taking antibiotics.

-Updated February 2024 by Mohammad Ursani, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2025 by Rebecca Manno, MD, MHS, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This patient fact sheet is provided for general education only.
-Individuals should consult a qualified health care provider for professional medical advice, diagnosis, and treatment of a medical or health condition.
+Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies